 Computer equipment 3

 Software 3

 Furniture, fixtures, and equipment 5-10

 Laboratory and test equipment

+Leasehold improvements Shorter of estimated useful life or term of lease

 Intangible Assets

 Intangible assets consist of acquired technology, certain contract rights, customer relationships, patents, trademarks and trade names.
 These intangible assets may be acquired through business combinations or direct purchases.
 Intangible assets are amortized on a straight-line basis over their estimated useful lives which range from one to ten years.
 The Company continually monitors events and changes in circumstances that could indicate carrying amounts of long-lived assets, including property and equipment and intangible assets, may not be recoverable.
 When such events or changes in circumstances occur, the Company assesses the recoverability of long-lived assets.
 Recoverability of an asset group is measured by comparison of its carrying amount to the expected future undiscounted cash flows that the asset group is expected to generate.
 If it is determined that an asset group is not recoverable, an impairment loss is recorded in the amount by which the carrying amount of the asset group exceeds its fair value.